-80 The aim of this paper is to present EMO-5 (version 1) and its potential usage, by providing an insight into its data sources, the applied methods and the quality of the resulting data set.
-In this paper, the evaluation of the resulting grid quality is focused mainly on the gridded precipitation data, as a) precipitation is the most crucial driver for hydrological modelling (our main focus) and b) the minimum and maximum temperature of EMO-5 have been already investigated by Lavaysse et al. (2018) (EMO-5 was referred to as LisFlood in their study).
-However, we invite the scientific community to expand the evaluation exercise beyond EMO-5 gridded precipitation to other variables and other validation approaches including through various environmental applications.
+The aim of this paper is to present EMO-5 (version 1) and its potential usage, by providing an insight into its data sources, the applied methods, and the quality of the resulting dataset.
+In this paper, the evaluation of the resulting grid quality is focused mainly on the gridded precipitation data, as (a) precipitation is the most crucial driver for hydrological modelling (our main focus) and (b) the minimum and maximum temperatures of EMO-5 have already been investigated by Lavaysse et al. (2018; EMO-5 was referred to as LISFLOOD in their study).
+However, we invite the scientific community to expand the evaluation exercise beyond EMO-5 gridded precipitation to other variables and other validation approaches, including through various environmental applications.

 Users should be aware that EMO-5 is prepared principally for near real-time rather than climatological applications.
-EMO-5 (version 1 as well as the operational grids) is an operational data set based on the maximum amount of quality-controlled information available at any given time.
-Environmental applications, especially those with real-time, high spatial resolution or multi-variable needs are likely to benefit from this data set.
-Hence, by making the EMO-5 (version 1) data publicly available, we aim to support many other environmental applications and services that would benefit from using those data, such as e.g.

-hydrological, agricultural or other environmental applications.
+EMO-5 (version 1 as well as the operational grids) is an operational dataset based on the maximum amount of quality-controlled information available at any given time.
+Environmental applications, especially those with real-time, high spatial resolution, or multi-variable needs are likely to benefit from this dataset.
+Hence, by making the EMO-5 (version 1) data publicly available, we aim to support many other environmental applications and services that would benefit from using these data, such as e.g. hydrological, agricultural, or other environmental applications.

-95 The remainder of this paper is organised as outlined in the following.
-The source data are described in Section 2.
-The entire workflow of the grid creation, including the quality control criteria applied during the data collection and an evaluation of various interpolation methods, are described in Section 3.
-Data access information are given in Section 4.
-An evaluation of the grid quality for precipitation is described in Section 5, and finally, some conclusions are presented in Section 6, followed by a future outlook.
+The remainder of this paper is organized as outlined in the following.
+The source data are described in Sect.
+2. The entire workflow of the grid creation, including the quality control criteria applied during data collection and an evaluation of various interpolation methods, are described in Sect.
+3. Data access information are given in Sect.
+5. An evaluation of the grid quality for precipitation is described in Sect.
+4, and finally, some conclusions are presented in Sect.
+6, followed by a future outlook.

-100 2 Input data
+2 Input data

-The meteorological data for EMO-5 (operational and version 1) come from 26 data providers (i.e. 21 station data providers, plus 5 gridded data set providers), mostly being national meteorological services, and a few international or regional bodies.
+The meteorological data for EMO-5 (operational and version 1) come from 26 data providers (i.e. 21 station data providers plus 5 gridded dataset providers), mostly national meteorological services and a few international or regional bodies.
 Table 1 shows the full list of data providers contributing to EMO-5.

-The MDCC collects historical (from 1970) and real-time observations obtained from 18,694 in situ meteorological stations across Europe, and an additional 13,394 meteorological stations globally.
+The MDCC collects historical (from 1970) and real-time observations obtained from 18 694 in situ meteorological stations across Europe and an additional 13 394 meteorological stations globally.
 It should be noted that while some stations measure multiple variables, others measure only one or two.
-Furthermore, some stations provided data for the entire period from 1970, while others provided data only for a limited time-period.
-The MDCC collects 13 different meteorological variables: precipitation, 2m air temperature (i.e. measured at 2 metres above ground), daily minimum and maximum 2m air temperature, 10m wind speed (i.e. measured at 10 metres above ground), 10m wind direction, cloud cover, water vapour pressure, solar radiation, sunshine duration, relative air humidity, evaporation, and dew point temperature.
-Of these 13 variables, the following seven are used for EMO-5 (version 1): precipitation; minimum, maximum and mean air temperatures; wind speed; water vapour pressure; and solar radiation.
+Furthermore, some stations provided data for the entire period from 1970, while others provided data only for a limited time period.
+The MDCC collects 13 different meteorological variables: precipitation, 2 m air temperature (i.e. measured at 2 m above ground), daily minimum and maximum 2 m air temperature, 10 m wind speed (i.e. measured at 10 m above ground), 10 m wind direction, cloud cover, water vapour pressure, solar radiation, sunshine duration, relative air humidity, evaporation, and dew point temperature.
+Of these 13 variables, the following seven are used for EMO-5 (version 1): precipitation; minimum, maximum, and mean air temperatures; wind speed; water vapour pressure; and solar radiation.